 Reverend Washington retired as South Carolina’s fourth Commissioner of the South Carolina Human Affairs Commission in December 2010.
 Prior to heading the Human Affairs Commission, he was Executive Director of the Greater Columbia Community Relations Council.
 He created and hosted South Carolina Educational Television, “The Great Divides”, a state-wide interaction television series designed to open dialogue among the races, cultures, and religions.

-Reverend Washington is married to the former Vanessa G. Dubard and they have four children and two grandchildren.
+Reverend Washington is married to the former Vanessa G. Dubard and they have four children and three grandchildren.
 His Christian journey is guided by Isaiah 6:8, which states: “Also I heard the voice of the Lord saying, whom shall I send, and who will go for us?
 Then said I, here am I; send me!”